ines-08/BDNR/docs/Milestone 3/Report.md

 The data model can be seen in a logical and physical way.
 Throughout this section both of them are going to be described shortly.

 #### 2.3.1 - Logical View
 The store's logical view is a flat binary key space with a lexically sorted index for efficient range queries.
 It maintains multiple revisions, with each atomic mutative operation creating a new revision.
 Old versions of keys remain accessible through previous revisions, and revisions are indexed for efficient ranging.
 Revisions are monotonically increasing over time.
+The term revision is, in fact, a version of the key-value pair and it is possible to see the previous revisions of a given pair.

 A key's life spans a generation from creation to deletion, with each key having one or multiple generations.
 Creating a key increments its version, starting at 1 if it doesn't exist.
 Deleting a key generates a tombstone, resetting its version to 0.
 Each modification increments a key's version within its generation.
-Compaction removes old generations and values except the latest one.

 #### 2.3.2 - Physiscal View